d1yr/ruby-oo-inheritance-defining-inheritance-nyc01-seng-ft-080320/README.md

-# Code Along: An Intro to Inheritance
+l# Code Along: An Intro to Inheritance

 ## Objectives